 This report divides the total watch time by the total video plays and replays.
-It measures how long people watches each video, and gives you an average.
-If it isn’t clear yet, this is a surefire metric since it tells you the video length preference of your viewers.
-Let’s see, if you get a 40-second average view duration over your 1-2 minute videos, you better cut your video short by 30 seconds.
+It measures how long people watch each video, and gives you an average.
+If it isn’t clear yet, this is an important metric since it tells you the video length preference of your viewers.

 Audience retention tells you when viewers quit watching your video.
 This isn’t about the avg. preferable length, it’s about the content.